sahlas/brackets-node-madge/README.md

 UPDATE - the GraphVis functionality has been disabled while we research a bug involving caching images.  sahlas/brackets-node-madge issue #4

----NOTE about GraphVis: when you have GraphVis installed we'll also generate "png" graph images for a single view.
+_NOTE about GraphVis: when you have GraphVis installed we'll also generate "png" graph images for a single view.
 I installed GraphVis from http://www.graphviz.org/

-GraphVis attributes and properties are configurable from the config.json file

-GraphVis functionality has been tested on Mac OS X at this time---
+GraphVis attributes and properties are configurable from the config.json file GraphVis functionality has been tested on Mac OS X at this time_

 ## Usage
 * List Dependencies - in the project panel select a folder you want to analyze.
 Choose List Dependencies for the folder and brackets-node-madge will analyze it for the formats "cjs" for Common JS and